By: Vicky Scott, RN, PhD, Clinical Professor, School of Population and Public Health, Faculty of Medicine, University of British Columbia

 Examples of validated mobility assessments are the Berg Balance Scale, Physiological Profile Assessment test, Time-up-and-Go Test, Sit to Stand Test and the Four-stage Balance Test.
 Each measure different aspects of mobility, including balance, gait and strength.
 All have varying degrees of validity and reliability for use in different settings and should be selected based on the greatest predictive ability in specific settings.

 More information on these and many other fall assessment and prevention strategies can be found in the Canadian Fall Prevention Curriculum (CFPC) offered by Continuing Studies at UVic.
-This five-week online course for health professionals and community leaders provides strategies for designing, implementing and evaluating evidence-based fall prevention programs in community, long-term care and home care settings.
+This five-week online program for health professionals and community leaders provides strategies for designing, implementing and evaluating evidence-based fall prevention programs in community, long-term care and home care settings.
 In addition, the CFPC highlights the importance of effective communication to facilitate the conversations needed with older adults to understand the risks and to bring about the necessary changes to prevent falling.

 Another fall prevention program designed specifically for home care aides (community health workers, personal support workers) who provide day-to-day in-home care is Strategies and Actions for Independent Living (SAIL).
-SAIL is a short, practical 3-week course that providers learners with tools to apply immediately in their work to help clients identify risks for falls and take actions to stay healthy and independent at home.
+SAIL is a short, practical 3-week program that providers learners with tools to apply immediately in their work to help clients identify risks for falls and take actions to stay healthy and independent at home.

 - Posted Dec.
 11, 2020